awsdocs/aws-lambda-developer-guide/doc_source/java-tracing.md

 With this configuration, you only update library JARs if you change your build dependencies\.
 When you update your function code, you only need to upload your function's compiled classes, so upload times can be much faster\.

 Creating a layer for dependencies requires build configuration changes to generate the layer archive prior to deployment\.
-See the [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-basic) sample application for a working example\.
+For a working example, see the [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-basic) sample application\.

 ## Tracing in Sample Applications<a name="java-tracing-samples"></a>